symbol/symbol-docs/source/contribute/glossary.rst

       Cryptographic key that gives ultimate control over an account and its assets, and must thus be kept secret.
 It is paired with the public key in the key pair system.

     Proof-of-Stake Plus (PoS+)
-      Symbol’s consensus protocol.
-It is a modified PoS protocol which considers users’ activity in the network in addition to their network stakes.
+      Symbol’s consensus mechanism.
+It is a modified PoS algorithm which considers users’ activity in the network in addition to their network stakes.
 The chance that accounts will have to harvest a block is calculated through their importance scores.
 Read :doc:`more <../concepts/consensus-algorithm>`.

     Public Key
       The public identifier of the key pair, which can be disseminated widely.
 It is used to prove that a transaction was signed with the paired private key.
 The public key is cryptographically derived from the private key.